stackcouture/stackcouture/README.md

 *Designing scalable, secure, and automated infrastructure with precision.*
 ---
-I'm an experienced **Senior Software Engineer** with over **5+ years in the IT industry**, including **4 years of hands-on DevOps experience**.
+I'm an experienced **Senior Software Engineer** with over **nearly 6 years in the IT industry**, including **4 years of hands-on DevOps experience**.
 I began my career as a **Full Stack PHP Developer**, which gave me a strong foundation in software engineering principles and end-to-end delivery.

 Over time, I transitioned into **DevOps**, where I took full ownership of infrastructure automation — focusing on **cloud-native development**, **CI/CD pipelines**, and **infrastructure as code**.
 My toolset includes **AWS**, **Terraform**, **Kubernetes**, **Jenkins**, and **Docker**.